hiennguyen26/hien-website/editme.md

 utils/theme.ts
 Purpose: Provides a theme object (background, button colors, text colors, etc.).
-Editing Tip: Update these to modify the overall look and feel of your application’s UI.
+Editing Tip: Update these to modify the overall look and feel of your application's UI.

 How to Use This Guide for Future UI Changes
 High-Level Changes: